High Probability Bounds for Stochastic Subgradient Schemes with Heavy Tailed Noise: Abstract

 \section{Abstract}

-In this work we study high probability bounds for stochastic subgradient methods under heavy tailed noise.
-In this case the noise is only assumed to have finite variance as opposed to a sub-Gaussian distribution for which it is known that standard subgradient methods enjoys high probability bounds.
+In this work we study high probability bounds for stochastic subgradient methods under heavy tailed noise in Hilbert spaces.
+In this setting the noise is only assumed to have finite variance as opposed to a sub-Gaussian distribution for which it is known that standard subgradient methods enjoy high probability bounds.
 We analyzed a clipped version of the projected stochastic subgradient method, where subgradient estimates are truncated whenever they have large norms.
-We show that this clipping strategy leads both to near optimal \emph{any-time} and finite horizon bounds for many classical averaging schemes.
+We show that this clipping strategy leads both to optimal \emph{anytime} and finite horizon bounds for general averaging schemes of the iterates.
+We also show an application of our proposal to the case of kernel methods which gives an efficient and fully implementable algorithm for statistical supervised learning problems.
 Preliminary experiments are shown to support the validity of the method.